Learn more about factors that affect connectivity, the difference between bits and bytes and how to troubleshoot issues.

 Adware or spyware

 If your computer is infected with "adware", "spyware" or "malware", then you'll likely see reduced computer performance.
 This will likely cause everything on your computer to work more slowly.
-Download our free Security Suite by McAfee® software that will shield your computer from the latest security threats and learn more about Internet security.
+Download our free Security Suite by McAfee® software that will shield your computer from the latest security threats.

 Your computer’s hardware